UCL-Team4/GoTorzPublic/README.md

 ```

 This will execute all tests in the solution and provide a summary of the results.

+## CI/CD
+We have also includes a ready-to-use GitHub Actions workflow for continuous integration.
+On every push or pull request to the master branch, the pipeline automatically restores dependencies, compiles the application, and runs the test suite using the latest .NET 9.0 preview.
+This can also easily be extended to add deployment, for any further details you can find the workflow file at .github/workflows/dotnet.yml.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.